Sony A7 II vs A7S

-The Sony Alpha A7 II and the Sony Alpha A7S are two digital cameras that were announced, respectively, in November 2014 and April 2014.
+The Sony Alpha A7 II and the Sony Alpha A7S are two digital cameras that were revealed to the public, respectively, in November 2014 and April 2014.
 Both the A7 II and the A7S are mirrorless interchangeable lens cameras that are equipped with a full frame sensor.
-The A7 II has a resolution of 24 megapixel, whereas the A7S provides 12 MP.
+The A7 II has a resolution of 24 megapixels, whereas the A7S provides 12 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7S is somewhat smaller (2 percent) than the Sony A7 II.
 Moreover, the A7S is markedly lighter (18 percent) than the A7 II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Sony FE Lens Catalog.
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.